 And finally, the bill would create an enforcement mechanism for violations of this law.
 An employee, collective bargaining representative, or nonprofit corporation would be able to bring a civil action and recover hiring and reinstatement rights, front pay or back pay, the value of benefits the employee would have received, punitive damages, and attorneys' fees and costs.
 (A prevailing employer could recover attorneys' fees upon a court finding that the lawsuit was frivolous.)
 The Division of Labor Standards Enforcement would enforce these provisions, and an employer, agent of any employer, or other person who violates the law or causes the law to be violated is subject civil penalties of \$100 for each employee whose rights are violated and liquidated damages of \$500 per employee, per day until the violation is cured.
 The liquidated damages shall be recovered by the Labor Commissioner and paid to the employee as compensatory damages.

-Status: Passed the Assembly and is pending in the Senate.
+Status: Passed the Assembly and has passed the Senate Labor and Judiciary Committees on party-line votes and is pending in the Senate Appropriations Committee.

 Grocery Workers (SB 725)